ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 After installing the plugin you will see the option for login to the `Planet Explorer` site. register to the site and log in to view Norway’s International Climate & Forests Initiative (NICFI), imagery.

-Click on the [sign-up](../manual/sign-up.md) to view the detailed documentation on how to sign up on the `Planet Explorer` site.
+Click [sign-up](../manual/sign-up.md) to view the detailed documentation on how to sign up on the `Planet Explorer` site.

-Click on the [login](../manual/login.md) to view the detailed documentation on how to log in on the `Planet Explorer` site.
+Click on [login](../manual/login.md) to view the detailed documentation on how to log in on the `Planet Explorer` site.

 ### Login

-Click on the login button and login to the planet explorer.
-Upon logging in you will see options like upload, draw, select or extent layers.
+In the Planet Explorer panel, click on the login button and login to the Planet Explorer.
+Upon logging in you will see options like upload, draw, select or extent.

 ![Planet imagery](./img/quick-start-7.png)